pingcap/docs-cn/dev/how-to/secure/enable-tls-clients.md

 ---
-title: Use Encrypted Connections
+title: Enable TLS for MySQL Clients
 summary: Use the encrypted connection to ensure data security.
-category: user guide
+category: how-to
+aliases: ['/docs/sql/encrypted-connections/']
 ---

-# Use Encrypted Connections
+# Enable TLS for MySQL Clients

 It is recommended to use the encrypted connection to ensure data security because non-encrypted connection might lead to information leak.